spikeekips/mitum-doc/network.md

 * Maybe crashed, or
 * has the different states to other nodes, or
-* reponses teh different acts to other nodes, etc.
+* responses the different acts to other nodes, etc.

 Any node can be faulty node, whether it is acting suffrage group, suffrage group or even not in both.